oghene-ella/Screen_Recording_App/README.md

 1. Start the server: `npm run dev`
 2. Access the app in your web browser at `http://localhost:5173/`
 3. run - npm run build
-4. go to yout extension tab on any browser
+4. go to your extension tab on any browser
 5. click "load unpack", select the dist folder

 ## Contact